Kenny Jackett: Watford

 Upon his playing retirement, Jackett remained at Vicarage Road and, having already undertaken many qualifications, became a member of the club's coaching staff.
 In February 1996 he and fellow long-term Watford player Luther Blissett were selected by the returning Graham Taylor to run the first team, while he served as general manager.
-At the conclusion of this campaign Jackett was appointed as the club's manager, with Taylor then becoming director of football.
+At the conclusion of this campaign Jackett was appointed the club's manager, with Taylor then becoming director of football.

 Watford had just been relegated to the third tier and, although Jackett oversaw a long unbeaten stretch of results the team were unable to mount a serious promotion challenge, ending in 13th place – Watford's lowest position in the league structure since the 1970s.
 During the close season he was demoted to the position of first team coach, with Taylor once again becoming manager.

 Jackett assisted Taylor in getting Watford promoted in two successive seasons, as well as being part of the coaching staff during their 1999–2000 Premier League season, which ended in relegation.

 When Taylor left Watford at the end of the 2000–01 Division One season, Jackett was released on the instruction of incoming manager Gianluca Vialli.
 Following his exit from Watford he joined Ian Holloway at Queens Park Rangers as assistant manager and contributed towards their Division Two promotion campaign.

 Swansea City

 After three years as an assistant, Jackett left QPR to replace Brian Flynn as manager of Third Division side Swansea City in April 2004.
 In his first full season in charge, the team were promoted from League Two, finishing in third place, and also lifted the FAW Premier Cup in their last game at the Vetch Field.
 As a result of these successes he received a two-year contract extension.

 A fine start to the League One season followed, putting the team top of the table on New Years Day 2006.
 However, their form faltered in the second half of the campaign meaning they finished in sixth place, entering the play-offs.
 The team reached the final and a potential return to the second tier after a 22-year absence but lost on penalties against Barnsley.
 Jackett did however win silverware for a second consecutive season as the Swans won both the Football League Trophy, as well as defending the FAW Premier Cup.
 During the close season he completed his UEFA Pro Licence in coaching.

 The following season saw the team struggle for consistency and receive criticism from both their fans and chairman.
-Despite initially insisting that he was the right candidate to take the club forward, he surprised his chairman by resigning on 15 February 2007, stating that he felt he "no longer has the 100 per cent support of everybody connected with the club from the fans, the media, the players and the board alike" and so departed by "mutual agreement".
+Despite initially stating that he was the right candidate to take the club forward, Jackett surprised his chairman by resigning on 15 February 2007, stating that he felt he "no longer has the 100 per cent support of everybody connected with the club from the fans, the media, the players and the board alike" and so departed by "mutual agreement".